Sonics fans come out in force to witness opening of Shawn Kemp’s Cannabis in Queen Anne

 Furthermore, only three percent of cannabis retailers are Black.

 Kemp, who employees a racially diverse staff of 30-35 at the downtown store, hopes to open four additional shops in the Seattle area.
-His store’s website said it will “train people of color and women to become successful cannabis store owners.
+His store’s website said it will “train people of color and women to become successful cannabis store owners.”

 “If I’m going to do this, then I’m going to put my all into it and give something back to the community,” Kemp said.
 “I’m fully invested and making sure this works for everybody.”